ydeleon6/coinbase-tax-collector/README.md

-# coinbase-tax-collector
+# Coinbase Tax Collector
-Looks at your Coinbase transactions csv file and finds your taxable events.
+Looks at your Coinbase transactions csv file and finds all your taxable events.

 ## Setup
+This project was developed using Python 3.10.

-Install the dependencies in the requirements.txt file using pip.
+Install the dependencies in the requirements.txt file using `pip`.
 Run the below command from your projects root directory.
 ```sh
 $ > pip install -r requirements.txt
 ```